Fordalex/master-mind-project/readme.md

 CSS 3 - Used to style to content and the responsive layout.

-Javascript - For a interactive design, used for the logic for the game.
+Javascript - For a interactive design, used for the logic for the game and drop down sections, buttons.. ect.

 jquery - Speed up the development process with javascript.